 2.1 To study Symptomatology of Yellow mosaic disease of soybean

 To study the Symptomatology of yellow mosaic virus of soybean, seeds of soybean (Var.MAUS-612) were sown in earthen pots filled with steam sterilized soil and FYM (2:1) and watered regularly.
-After germination, seedlings at 2-3 leaf stage were inoculated with viruliferous white fly kept in rearing cage.
-The inoculated plants were maintained in screen house and observed regularly for the development of symptoms.
-Observations were recorded on different types of symptoms and time taken for symptoms development.
-The description of symptoms was accounted based on the shape, color and distribution pattern of the disease on the plot.
+After germination, seedlings at the 2-3 leaf stage were inoculated with viruliferous white fly kept in a rearing cage.
+The inoculated plants were maintained in a screen house and observed regularly for the development of symptoms.
+Observations were recorded on different types of symptoms and the time taken for symptom development.
+The description of symptoms was based on the shape, color and distribution pattern of the disease on the plot.